 A conventional mortgage is a loan for the purchase or refinance of a home that is not guaranteed or insured by the federal government (like a VA or FHA loan is).
-A conventional mortgage is set by limits set forth by Freddie Mac and Fannie Mae guidelines.
+A conventional mortgage is set according to limits determined by Freddie Mac and Fannie Mae guidelines.
 The loans are typically offered by banks, credit unions,and mortgage companies.
 Conventional mortgages are also available at a fixed or adjustable rate and available in 15, 20, or 30-year terms.

 Conventional Loan Qualifications: